mtlynch/mtlynch.io/content/retrospectives/2020/08/index.md

 * **Result**: Published ["TinyPilot: Build a KVM Over IP for Under $100,"](/tinypilot/) which attracted 48k readers in its first week
 * **Grade**: A

-TODO
+This post took a long time to write, as it involved lots of screenshots, photos, and a video demo.
+I'm happy with the way it turned out.
+The surge in sales definitely make the extra effort feel justified.

 ### Sell 10 TinyPilot units

 * **Result**: Sold 52 TinyPilot units
 * **Grade**: A+

-TODO
+Prior to my blog post, I had only sold one TinyPilot kit in July.
+Then, the blog post came out and led to a huge burst of orders, far exceedig my goal.

 ### Write up the interviews I promised to my keto interviewees

 * **Result**: Published the interviews to [Keto Cornerstone](https://ketocornerstone.com/)
 * **Grade**: A

-Keto Cornerstone was my previous project idea.
-Even though the project seemed like a dead end, I still had to finish publishing interviews I had promised to my interviewees, so I [put them up](https://ketocornerstone.com/stories) and tried to make the website look decent.
+Keto Cornerstone was a [project idea I had in June](/retrospectives/2020/07/#validating-keto-product-ideas).
+Even though it seemed like a dead end, I had interviewed people with the promise of publishing their stories, so I still had to finish that.
+I [put up their interviews](https://ketocornerstone.com/stories) and tried to make the website look decent, but it's safe to say that project is now dead.

 ## TinyPilot stats